 On the face of it, this seems a callous decision.
-No-one but the most perverted of people want to be involved in crush videos, surely?
-One known director of crush films, Jeff Vilencia says that he has wanted to be stepped on from when he was 2 or 3 years of age.
+No-one but the most unpleasant of people want to be involved in crush videos, surely?
+One known director of these films, Jeff Vilencia says that he has wanted to XXXX (deleted as it might upset kids) when he was 2 or 3 years of age.
 He is obsessed with it.
 This must be a form of mental illness similar to masochism it seems.

 Crush Videos or Films